 If you have multiple sources of debt, it is easy to get overwhelmed by the various interest rates and EMI plans.
 Moreover, the tendency to view all debt as one massive unit can make repayments seem intimidating and unmanageable.
 During such times, it helps to ladder your debts, that is, prioritise them according to interest rate.

-Paying off debts with the highest interest rate first, or directing more money towards those accounts rather than the low-interest debts, ensures that you’re not saddled with large amounts of interest in the long term.
+Paying off debts with the highest interest rate first, or directing more money towards those accounts rather than the low-interest debts, ensures that you are not saddled with large amounts of interest in the long term.

 Make repayments every month

-Irrespective of how many debts you’re repaying at a time, and how important one debt may seem in comparison to another, it is important to remember that a little goes a long way.
+Irrespective of how many debts you are repaying at a time, and how important one debt may seem in comparison to another, it is important to remember that a little goes a long way.
 Make regular repayments towards each one of your debts.
-Not only will this chip away at it slowly and steadily, but it will also reflect well on your credit report and CIBIL score.
+Not only will it reduce your financial liabilities, but it will also reflect well on your credit report and CIBIL Score.

 Change your spending habits

-When you’re repaying a debt, that should become a priority until it is paid off in full.
-If you tend to splurge on items that aren’t immediately necessary, you may find that you’re not left with enough money to direct towards loan repayments.
-Put the credit card aside for a while, consider downsizing if you’re paying off a particularly large debt, and definitely put off taking an expensive holiday or buying a luxury car until after you are done.
+When you are repaying a debt, that should become a priority until it is paid off in full.
+If you tend to splurge on items that are not immediately necessary, you may find that you are not left with enough money to direct towards loan repayments.
+Put the credit card aside for a while, consider downsizing if you are paying off a particularly large debt, and definitely put off taking an expensive holiday or buying a luxury car until after you are done.

 Consolidate your debts to pay them off with a single EMI

 Paying off several debts at once can get complicated.
 Needing to keep track of multiple EMIs, each with their own interest rate and repayment due dates, can take up more time than you have to spare.
-What’s more, a wrong calculation or an overlooked payment can lead to a defaulted payment that has serious consequences on your credit score.
-When you’re in such a situation, you may find it beneficial to consolidate your debt.
+What is more, a wrong calculation or an overlooked payment can lead to a defaulted payment that has serious consequences on your credit score.
+When you are in such a situation, you may find it beneficial to consolidate your debt.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.